 Latin Songwriters Hall of Fame

-The inaugural class includes Manuel Alejandro (España), Jose Angel Espinosa "Ferrusquilla" (Mexico), Jose Feliciano (Puerto Rico), Julio Iglesias (España), Armando Manzanero (Mexico), and Concha Valdez Miranda (Cuba).
-A posthumous recognition award will be made to Roberto Cantoral (Mexico).
-Each iconic songwriter will receive the Latin Songwriters Hall of Fame’s La Musa Award.
+Manuel Alejandro (España), Jose Angel Espinosa “Ferrusquilla” (Mexico), Jose Feliciano (Puerto Rico), Julio Iglesias (España), Armando Manzanero (Mexico), and Concha Valdez Miranda (Cuba) were the first Latin songwriter legends to be inducted.
+A posthumous recognition award was made to Roberto Cantoral (Mexico) .
+All these iconic songwriters will receive the Latin Songwriters Hall of Fame’s La Musa Award.

 Photos by Manny Hernandez